What you need to know about COVID-19 vaccines in Oregon Monday

 How to get a COVID-19 vaccine in Oregon

 As of Feb.
-15, everyone in Phase 1A and groups one, two and three of Phase 1B are eligible for the COVID-19 vaccine in Oregon.
+22, everyone in Phase 1A and groups one, two, three and four of Phase 1B is eligible for the COVID-19 vaccine in Oregon.
 That includes:

 - Health care workers and first responders